 Furthermore, the CAT cautions us to resist the lure of essentializing when interpreting biological data.
 This is important, because temptations are everywhere.
 Most recently, it is possible to see essentialistic thinking in interpretations of pattern classification techniques (see Barrett, 2013).
-It is tempting to believe that the patterns distinguishing different emotions within a single study are the patterns to distinguish emotion categories, rather than the patterns that distinguish those particular instance of emotions (and therefore the patterns might not generalize across experiments).
-For example, two recent pattern classification studies that used similar methods and stimuli did not replicate each other in the patterns they report that distinguish between emotions in each study (Kragel & LaBar, 2013; Stephens et al., 2010).
-Similarly, our metaanalytic pattern classification of brain activity distinguishing different emotions (Wager et al., forthcoming) does not replicate a recent study that also reports patterns of distinctiveness (Kassam et al., in press).
-From our perspective, these are not surprising result, because experiments elicit emotional instances (even though the data are often interpreted as if they reveal truths about emotion types).
+It is tempting to believe that the patterns distinguishing different emotional episodes within a single study are the patterns to distinguish emotion categories, rather than the patterns that distinguish those particular instances of emotions (and therefore the patterns might not generalize across experiments).
+For example, two recent pattern classification studies that used similar methods and stimuli did not replicate each other in the patterns they report that distinguish between emotions in each study (Kragel & LaBar, in press; Stephens, Christie, & Friedman, 2010).
+Similarly, our meta-analytic pattern classification of brain activity distinguishing different emotions (Wager et al., under review) does not replicate a recent study that also reports patterns of distinctiveness (Kassam et al., 2013).
+From our perspective, these are not surprising results, because experiments elicit emotional instances that are heterogeneous (even though the data are often interpreted as if they reveal truths about emotion types).